By Gail Marsh

 Price

-- There are many factors that determine what you’ll pay for storing your RV.
-Location, size of rental site, and type of storage will all impact your costs.
+• Many factors determine what you’ll pay for storing your RV.
+Location, rental site size, and storage type will all impact your costs.
 Generally, a storage facility located away from the city will be less expensive than one closer.

 What are some other factors you consider when choosing an RV storage facility?
 Tell us in the comments below.